NEWS, VIEWS & REVIEWS FROM FLY FISHING SNOWDONIA

 It's non reflective finish and progressive action is perfect for rivers and stillwaters delivering a fly with delicate precision at close range and having enough grunt to effortlessly cast a whole flyline (if that's your thing).

 I have only two negative points: 1) The grip is a little too thick for my liking, but 30 minutes with a fine sandpaper sorted that out.
 2) The rod tube is square with a zipped flap, square tubes are more easily crushed and the zipped flap offers little protection at the end.
 For a rod of this price I'd expect a better tube to protect it.
-These are small niggles and it certainly wouldn't stop me from recommending this rod, it's really very good.

 Retail price at time of writing £500